Concordia College (New York): History

 After great consideration (and myriad maintenance issues) the college was moved once again to its current home in Bronxville.
 14 acre were bought for $52,383 on April 23, 1908.
 The Bronxville property, like the Hawthorne campus, was chosen for its close proximity to Manhattan and for its bucolic backdrop.
 Three buildings—Feth Hall, Bohm Hall, and the Commons—were designed by Edward Lippincott Tilton and constructed in eight months for $160,000, which included furnishings and landscaping.
 On January 4, 1910, the Bronxville campus opened with a student body of 100 young men.

 On June 28, 2019, the Middle States Commission on Higher Education placed Concordia's accreditation on probation due to issues of assessment and financial stability.
 Despite efforts to improve its finances, Concordia announced on January 28, 2021, that it would cease classes starting with the Fall 2021 semester.
 The announcement noted that the COVID-19 pandemic had accelerated the decline in the college's financial position.

 The Roman Catholic Iona College in nearby New Rochelle reached an agreement with Concordia in May 2021 to purchase Concordia's Bronxville campus and provide a 'teach-out' for Concordia's current students.
-The former Concordia Campus was subsequently used to house the new NewYork-Presbyterian Iona School of Health Sciences, established after a $20 million gift from NewYork-Presbyterian.
+The former Concordia Campus was subsequently used to house the NewYork-Presbyterian Iona School of Health Sciences, established after a $20 million gift from NewYork-Presbyterian.